Xiquipilco (Mdz10v)

 Added Analysis:

 The complicated cross in the middle of the circle is reminiscent of the glyph for teocuitlatl) (gold).
 The cross on the glyph for gold has been said to equal the number 8,000.
 [See: Philipp J. J. Valentini, "Mexican Copper Tools," Proceedings of the American Antiquarian Society, 1879, 93.]
 As shown in our online Nahuatl Dictionary, various sources such as the Florentine Codex and Chimalpahin's annals tell us that the bag once held (a literal or rounded number of) 8,000 cacao beans or pieces of incense.
-Cacao beans were like money.
+Long ago, cacao beans functioned like money.
 Then, the bag itself came to represent 8,000 when coupled with coins, with a number of tribute laborers, warriors, or with a tribute item such as rolled pieces of paper, as we see in a detail from the Codex Mendoza published in Mexicolore.
-The Aztecs/Nahuas had no glyph representing a number higher than 8,000, although, of course, 8,000 could be multiplied.
-The number is quintessentially vigesimal, tzontli (400) times cempohualli (20).
+The Nahuas had no glyph representing a number higher than 8,000, although, of course, 8,000 could be multiplied.
+The number is quintessentially vigesimal, equalling tzontli (400) times cempohualli (20).

 Added Analysis, Credit: